So Big (1924 film)

 So Big is a 1924 American silent film based on Edna Ferber's 1924 novel of the same name which won the Pulitzer Prize for the Novel in 1925.
+The film featured a breakout role for its star Colleen Moore, who had previously specialized in flapper roles.
 It was produced by independent producer Earl Hudson the film and distributed through Associated First National.
-Unseen for decades, it is considered to be a lost film.
-Only a trailer survives at the Library of Congress.

 Plot

 As described in a review in a film magazine, after returning from a tour of Europe with her father and finishing a course at a fashionable finishing school in the year 1888, Selina Peake (Moore) is shocked to find that her father is a gambler and has been killed during an accident in a gambling den.
 Left penniless, she gets a job as a school teacher in the Dutch colony at High Prairie.
 She marries Pervus DeJong (Bowers), a dull-witted and poor farmer, and soon finds that her life is one of drudgery, lightened only by her love of her son Dirk, whom she calls "So Big."
 When Pervus dies, Selina in old clothes, reduced to poverty, peddles vegetables.
 The father of a former school friend advances her a little money and, by stinting and hard work, after 18 years she has made the farm pay.
 Dirk (Lyon) has been educated as an architect and wins a competition.
 Dirk is loved by Dallas (Haver), an artist, but owes much of his success to Mrs. Paula Storm (Theby), a discontented wife who persuades him to elope with her.
 Selina learns of this, and begs the pair to give up the wild idea.
 Husband William Storm (Herbert) threatens to name Dirk as a correspondent in a divorce suit.
 After Selina pleads with him, he agrees to drop the matter.
 Thoroughly repentant, Dirk goes with Selina to see Dallas.